 We must STOP teaching our teens and START training them so they don’t abandon their faith!

 Consider a young athlete preparing for his first game.
 Teaching him the rules of baseball, how to swing his bat & how to throw the ball is important.
-However, it does him no good unless he has also been practicing what he was taught day after day, strengthening his muscles and fine tuning how to hit and throw.
-The training is what will make him successful on the ball field.
+However, it does him no good unless he has also been practicing what he was taught day after day, strengthening his muscles and fine-tuning how to hit and throw.
+The training is what will make him successful in the ball field.

 HOW we strengthen a teen’s faith is by TRAINING them to question it.